dinochecker

 Discovery

-The remains of Apatoraptor were discovered in the Horsethief Member of the Horseshoe Canyon Formation, Alberta, Canada, in 1993.
+The remains of Apatoraptor were discovered in the Horsethief Member of the Horseshoe Canyon Formation near Drumheller, Alberta, Canada, in 1993.
 The holotype (TMP 1993.051.0001) includes a lower jaw, a full series of neck and back and vertebrae, a right shoulder girdle and arm, a breastbone (sternum), "belly ribs" (gastralia), a partial hip bone (ilium), and a partial hind limb.
+This specimen represents the first known articulated skeleton of a caenagnathid.

 Estimations